jackiehjm/stx-docs/doc/source/deploy_install_guides/r5_release/bare_metal/aio_duplex_install_kubernetes.rst

       .. include:: ../../../_includes/install-playbook-values-aws.rest

-   .. only:: starlingx

-      Refer to :ref:`Ansible Bootstrap Configurations
+   Refer to :ref:`Ansible Bootstrap Configurations <ansible_bootstrap_configs>`
-      <ansible_bootstrap_configs>` for information on additional Ansible
-      bootstrap configurations for advanced Ansible bootstrap scenarios, such as Docker proxies when deploying behind a firewall, etc. Refer to :ref:`Docker Proxy Configurations <docker_proxy_config>` for details
+   for information on additional Ansible bootstrap configurations for advanced Ansible bootstrap scenarios, such as Docker proxies when deploying behind a firewall, etc. Refer to :ref:`Docker Proxy Configurations
-      about Docker proxy settings.
+   <docker_proxy_config>` for details about Docker proxy settings.

 #.
 Run the Ansible bootstrap playbook: